Frequently Asked Questions

 Is the Sonohysterogram required?

-Sonohysterogram is a quick and mostly painless procedure at Bay IVF.
+A sonohysterogram is a quick, mostly painless procedure at Bay IVF.
 A thin, soft catheter is passed through the cervix into the uterus, and a small amount of sterile saline solution is gently instilled.
 A transvaginal ultrasound is used to confirm the absence of polyps, scarring, or fibroids inside the uterus.

-The probability of a successful IVF treatment becomes exceedingly low by age 44.
-You must be 43 and 11 months or younger at the time your IVF treatment begins.
-Patients who are 44 and older should strongly consider Donor Egg IVF as the most effective treatment option to achieve a successful pregnancy.
+The probability of a successful IVF treatment declines sharply after age 43.
+Patients who are 44 and older should strongly consider Donor Egg IVF as the most effective treatment to achieve a successful pregnancy.

 Do I have to be legally married to have treatment at Bay IVF?